2013 Harvey Award Nominee: Best Domestic Reprint Project

 The 20th century had hit its exact midpoint.
 Social upheaval sexual, social, racial, cultural was in the air; and the fledgling EC comics line was about to become a vital part of it.

 Working within the horror, war, crime, and science fiction genres, publisher William Gaines and editor/writer Al Feldstein combined a deliciously disreputable, envelope-pushing sensibility with moments of genuine, outraged social consciousness, which shone a hard light onto such hot-button topics as racism, anti-Semitism, mob justice, and misogyny and sexism.

-Like every book in the Fantagraphics EC line, Came the Dawn features extensive essays and notes on these classic stories by EC experts but the real meat of the matter (sometimes literally, in the grislier stories) is supplied by these ofted lurid, sometimes downright over-the-top, but always compelling and superbly crafted, classic comic-book masterpieces.
+Like every book in the EC Artists' Library, Came the Dawn features extensive essays and notes on these classic stories by EC experts — but the real meat of the matter (sometimes literally, in the grislier stories) is supplied by these often lurid, sometimes downright over-the-top, but always compelling and superbly crafted, classic comic-book masterpieces.

 23-page excerpt (download 2.4 MB PDF):